jexia/docs/docs/get-started/README.md

 To have API-KEY access, first, you need to create API-KEY.
 For this, you need to go to Access Control - API-Keys and create a new one. **Please write somewhere API-secret, you will not be able to get it again.**
 ![API-Key creation](./api-key.png)

-After go to **Access Control - Policies** to specify which resources and action available for this API-KEY.
+After go to **Access Control - Policies** to specify which resources and actions available for this API-KEY.
 As a Subject you can selected newly created API-KEY, in Resources select needed Datasets(Filesets or Channels), select an allowed action: Create, Read, Update, Delete.
 ![Policy setup](./policy.png)

 ### Access via Project User